anushkaa-02/Hacktoberfest2022/README.md

 '''
 1. Fork this repository.
 2. Clone your fork repo to your local machine.
-3. Add atleast one question of any company [Source should be mentioned, Platform : Leetcode/GFG etc.]
+3. Add atleast one question with solution of any company [Source should be mentioned, Platform : Leetcode/GFG etc.]
 4. Commit and push.
 5. Create a new pull request from your forked repository.
 6. Wait for your PR review and merge approval!